 The Good Food Awards rely on the expertise of the oil community to create the tasting, determine judges and set standards for the category.
 Read on to learn who has been integral to building the category, as well as what the oil standard are and who will be judging this year.

-Max Kirwin came to California by way of Rhode Island back in October 2015.
-With an acute interest in the world of food and how it influences people, their overall wellbeing, and relationships with others, Max was quick to surround himself with like-minded foodies in efforts to promote high quality and local sourcing.
-Having 10+ years experience in food service, most recently with We Olive & Wine Bar Los Gatos, and a degree in chemistry, and an attraction towards genetics and dietetics, becoming an advocate for the California extra virgin olive oil was a natural fit.
-Following a year of part time work with the California Olive Oil Council, Max joined the organization as the Operations Manager in January 2018, with primary focus overseeing the non-profit’s Seal Certification Program, ensuring quality for all COOC member’s oil(s).
+Max Kirwin came to California by ways of little Rhode Island back in October 2015.
+With an acute interest in the world of food and how it influences people, their overall wellbeing, and relationships with others, Max is quick to surround himself with like-minded foodies in efforts to promote high quality and local sourcing.
+Having over 10 years of experience in food service, most recent being with We Olive & Wine Bar Los Gatos as the Store Supervisor, a degree in chemistry, and an attraction towards genetics and dietetics, becoming an advocate for the California extra virgin olive oil industry was a natural fit.
+Following a year of part time work with the California Olive Oil Council, Max joined the organization as the new Operations Manager in January 2018, with primary focus overseeing the non-profit’s Seal Certification Program, ensuring quality for all COOC member’s oil(s).
 Not only does he hope to further foster the mission of the COOC through his role as co-chair for the oils category at GFA but, Max also looks forward to endorsing the vision of Good Food and all participating organizations.

 Founder of Klugman & Associates – Oakland, CA